Make pasta Christmas ornaments with pasta, cardboard, paint and glue. Great for kids and adults!

-One year they had a Christmas ornament making party.
-My 2 sisters and I walked the two blocks to the library and had a ball making Christmas ornaments.
-One of the ornaments we made was cardboard circle that we glued pasta on and spray painted gold.
+When I was a kid, one of my favorite places to hang out was the town library.
+I grew up in a small town, and the library was just as small.
+They always had tons of fun events for kids.
+One year, they had a Christmas ornament-making party.
+My two sisters and I walked the two blocks to the library and had a ball making Christmas ornaments.
+One of our ornaments was a cardboard circle that we glued pasta on and spray-painted gold.
 I still have that decoration!

 Easy Pasta Christmas Ornaments